Far-Beyond-Pulsar/blog/public/posts/2026-08-03-helio-vr-openxr.md

 };
 ```

-The signature pattern here—`create_session_with_guard` taking a `Box<dyn Any>`—is OpenXR's mechanism for associating user data with the session.
+The signature pattern, `create_session_with_guard` taking a `Box<dyn Any>`, is OpenXR's mechanism for associating user data with the session.
 The box is leaked to the runtime and freed when the session is destroyed.
-If the guard were not held, `Renderer::drop` would destroy the `VkDevice` while OpenXR still held references to it, causing a use-after-free.
+Without the guard, `Renderer::drop` would destroy the `VkDevice` while OpenXR still held references to it.
+That is a use-after-free.

 ---